 Humboldt University, in Berlin, will serve as home base.
 UW has a long-standing arrangement with Humboldt.
 This program will plug into the American Studies program (at Humboldt), and will be furnished with classroom space, and access to the internet.

+The application deadline is Wednesday, January 31.
 For a full description and more information please click here.